 Sony's first stab at making truly wireless earbuds resulted in a product that was a bit of a mixed bag, but now it seems like the company has learned from past mistakes.
 The recently released WF-1000XM3s, which also feature noise cancelling, improve on last year's WF-SP700Ns in almost every respect, and can even outdo some of the competition, such as Apple's Airpods.
-But most importantly, these earbuds sound good, very good.Buy now from Amazon
+But most importantly, these earbuds sound good, very good.Buy now

 The WF-1000XM3s can connect to any Bluetooth enabled device for wireless audio playback.
 They're jam packed with features that claim to take audio quality a step above their predecessors: